DreymaR/BigBagKbdTrixTMK/README.md

 	- The Sym mods should work for some non-Cmk layouts too, like QWERTY and Canary.
 Dvorak, however, already has a "Sym mod".
 - Uncoupled the "soft" Curl mod from "hard" keymaps, removing the '_CA(W)' maps.
 Instead, Cmk-DH and Extend respect CURLMOD.
 - Converted the Forum docs to Markdown+HTML and added them to this repo in a docs folder.
 - Nuked that accursed old Workman entry.
-The Canary layout constitutes a very worthy replacement.
-Kept Dvorak for nostalgics.
+The Canary and Gralmak layouts constitute better replacements.
+Kept Dvorak for nostalgics, though.
 - Nuked the old DHk ergo mod, keeping only standard DH(m) now.
 Sorry, user of DHk, but you'll now have to edit it in yourself.
 - TMK repo: Pushed tmk_core ST(), MOD_() and UNI[X|W|M]_() #define functions for macros, simplifying typing and unicode input.
 - TMK repo: Made a tmk_core type_code() function, so typing (registering/unregistering) key codes is easy and clear.